hub714/multi-region-workshop/lab-2-agg/README.md

 * Note - Cloudwatch does not allow spaces in a dashboard name, so will fill in spaces with a hyphen!
 ![image](https://user-images.githubusercontent.com/23423809/68278028-5babd800-0025-11ea-9a96-b4fc213acdd8.png)

 You will be prompted to select a widget to add to your dashboard.
 Start off by selecting a line widget and click Configure.
 We will use this widget to map out our number of requests per minute passing through our Application Load Balancer.
+This will be useful to show that there is actual traffic passing through the LB to the backend application.

 ![image](https://user-images.githubusercontent.com/23423809/68278128-931a8480-0025-11ea-8d88-721856aeb3dc.png)

 We will add our first metric - ALB Requests Per Minute - to the Cloudwatch dashboard.
 This is the *RequestCount* metric under the *ApplicationELB* Namespace.
-Select it by selectin **ApplicationELB -> Per AppELB, per AZ, per TG Metrics** and then selecting the tickbox next to **RequestCount**.
+Select it by selecting **ApplicationELB -> Per AppELB Metrics** and then selecting the tickbox next to **RequestCount**.

 ![image](https://user-images.githubusercontent.com/23423809/68278987-594a7d80-0027-11ea-8a43-acd4f8c073d2.png)